-The first step in any metal preparation is the initial cleaning and in this case, that requires the removal of all oils, grease, processing fluid residue or other water soluble contaminants.
+The first step in any metal preparation is the initial deaning and in this case, that requires the removal of all oils, grease, processing fluid residue or other water soluble contaminants.
 Use Sea Hawk Cleaner S80 or S90 to remove those surface contaminants in accordance with SSPC Solvent Cleaning procedure SSPC-SP-1.
 Once cleaned and dry, the next step is the preparation of the surface by abrasion with one of the following methods.

-The most common procedure is by sand blasting the entire area using a non-metallic abrasive like silica sand or similar blast media.
-The silica sand most generally used is a clean, white silica sand with a mesh size of 200-250.
-This should produce a blast profile of 1.0-1.5 mil.
+The most common procedure is by blasting the entire area using a blast media such as copper slag, gade G-40 angular grit.
+Also referred to as "black beauty" abrasive.
+This should produce a blast profile of 2.0-3.0 mils when measured with an Elecometer Profilometer.
 If the use of silica sand is prohibited there are numerous other blast media to consider.
-These include materials such as garnet, silicon carbide, DuPont Starblast, or possibly aluminum oxide.
+These include materials such as garnet, silicon carbide, DuPont Starblast, or possibly steel oxide.
 The alternative blast medias are generally more expensive than silica sand and under certain conditions may be safer to handle or may allow for more expediency in the blasting time.
 For more specific information, please contact your local Sea Hawk representative.
-Recognize that the use of other blast media like steel grit or copper slag are not recommended as these are dissimilar metals to aluminum and if embedded in the aluminum surface may cause galvanic corrosion at some later date.
+Recognize that the use of other blast media like copper slag are not recommended as these are dissimilar metals to steel and if embedded in the steel surface may cause galvanic corrosion at some later date.

 The technical service people on the job site, must check the blast profile to ensure the profile (the depth of the impact on the surface due to the blast media used).
 The blast profile is a critical component in the success of the adhesion of the paints to be applied.
 In addition, the technical service representative must inspect the cleanliness of the blast cleaning.
-Although the SSPC standards for surface cleaning were designed for steel surfaces, the SSPC-SP-5 ('white' metal) or SSPC-SP-10 ('near white' metal) visual standards in SSPC-SP-Vis can be used for aluminum surfaces to determine if the degree of blasting and cleanliness is acceptable to start the painting process.
+The SSPC standards for surface cleaning were designed for steel surfaces, the SSPC-SP-5 ('white' metal) or SSPC-SP-10 ('near white' metal) visual standards in SSPC-SP-Vis should be used for steel surfaces to determine if the degree of blasting and cleanliness is acceptable to start the painting process.

-If blasting of the aluminum is not an acceptable surface preparation procedure, the alternative procedure is for power tool cleaning using a rotary disc sander with 24-36 grit wheels.
+If blasting of the steel is not an acceptable surface preparation procedure, the alternative procedure is for power tool cleaning using a rotary disc sander with 24-36 grit wheels.
 This procedure is acceptable if necessary and will use the same coating system as would be recommended if the surface is sand blasted.